Nelson-Gon/usdandbr/README.md

 **2. Semi_Processed Data** : ```res[[2]]```

-To get any form of information from the report, one could use `get_report_info` as shown here:
+To get any form of information from the report, one could use `get_nutrient_info` as shown here:

 ```
 head(get_nutrient_info(res, abbr = T))